Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Outline of the proof of Proposition 2.3

-\section{Outline of the proof of Proposition~\ref{prop:2.2}}
+\section{Outline of the proof of Proposition~\texorpdfstring{ \ref {prop22}}{2.3}}

-We analyze the behaviour of the clusters $U^i, V^i$ and show that with positive probability at least one of them survives.
-As in the previous section, we suppress dependence on the parameter $\ep\in(0,1]$.
+We analyze the behavior of the clusters $U^i, V^i$ and show that with positive probability at least one of them survives.
+As in the previous section, we suppress dependence on the parameter $\ep\in(0,1]$.\vadjust{\goodbreak}

 To make our analysis precise we need to introduce the event $A_i$ that the mass of the cluster $\bar U^i$ reaches $1$ before the cluster dies.
 Define